Frequently Asked Questions

 Clients are able to obtain outside passes while completing medium intensity treatment, at their counselors discretion.
 If you have completed high intensity treatment at a different program, you will be eligible for passes after one week at ANEW.

-If you have completed an assessment and the recommendation was for residential treatment, it can be faxed to 651-493-7057 and we will be in contact with you after reviewing it.
+If you completed an assessment and you are interested in attending ANEW, you can have it faxed to admission fax 651-413-2283.
+Once reviewed, the admission staff will reach out to you directly to complete a phone screen.
 If you haven't had an assessment, that’s okay!
-You can call 952-466-1803 and complete a phone screen to see if you meet the criteria for residential treatment.
+You can call 952-466-1805 and we'll connect you with the right person.
 We will ask about your use history, if you are at risk of withdrawal, any physical health concerns, medications you are taking, mental health diagnoses, if you are at risk for continued use, and what your living environment looks like.
+We will also take this time to share more about the program and answer any questions you may have.

 Do I get my own room?